tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_listener.html.markdown

 * `clb_id` - (Required, ForceNew) Id of the CLB.
 * `listener_name` - (Required) Name of the CLB listener, and available values can only be Chinese characters, English letters, numbers, underscore and hyphen '-'.
-* `protocol` - (Required, ForceNew) Type of protocol within the listener, and available values are 'TCP', 'UDP', 'HTTP', 'HTTPS' and 'TCP_SSL'.
+* `protocol` - (Required, ForceNew) Type of protocol within the listener.
+Valid values: 'TCP', 'UDP', 'HTTP', 'HTTPS' and 'TCP_SSL'.
 * `certificate_ca_id` - (Optional) Id of the client certificate.
 NOTES: Only supports listeners of 'HTTPS' and 'TCP_SSL' protocol and must be set when the ssl mode is 'MUTUAL'.
 * `certificate_id` - (Optional) Id of the server certificate.
 NOTES: Only supports listeners of 'HTTPS' and 'TCP_SSL' protocol and must be set when it is available.
-* `certificate_ssl_mode` - (Optional) Type of certificate, and available values are 'UNIDIRECTIONAL', 'MUTUAL'.
+* `certificate_ssl_mode` - (Optional) Type of certificate.
+Valid values: 'UNIDIRECTIONAL', 'MUTUAL'.
 NOTES: Only supports listeners of 'HTTPS' and 'TCP_SSL' protocol and must be set when it is available.
 * `health_check_health_num` - (Optional) Health threshold of health check, and the default is 3.
 If a success result is returned for the health check for 3 consecutive times, the backend CVM is identified as healthy.
 The value range is 2-10.
 NOTES: TCP/UDP/TCP_SSL listener allows direct configuration, HTTP/HTTPS listener needs to be configured in tencentcloud_clb_listener_rule.
 * `health_check_interval_time` - (Optional) Interval time of health check.
-The value range is 5-300 sec, and the default is 5 sec.
+Valid value ranges: (5~300) sec. and the default is 5 sec.
 NOTES: TCP/UDP/TCP_SSL listener allows direct configuration, HTTP/HTTPS listener needs to be configured in tencentcloud_clb_listener_rule.
 * `health_check_switch` - (Optional) Indicates whether health check is enabled.
 * `health_check_time_out` - (Optional) Response timeout of health check.
-The value range is 2-60 sec, and the default is 2 sec.
+Valid value ranges: (2~60) sec.
+Default is 2 sec.
 Response timeout needs to be less than check interval.
 NOTES: Only supports listeners of 'TCP','UDP','TCP_SSL' protocol.
 * `health_check_unhealth_num` - (Optional) Unhealthy threshold of health check, and the default is 3.
 If a success result is returned for the health check 3 consecutive times, the CVM is identified as unhealthy.
 The value range is 2-10.
 NOTES: TCP/UDP/TCP_SSL listener allows direct configuration, HTTP/HTTPS listener needs to be configured in tencentcloud_clb_listener_rule.
 * `port` - (Optional, ForceNew) Port of the CLB listener.
 * `scheduler` - (Optional) Scheduling method of the CLB listener, and available values are 'WRR' and 'LEAST_CONN'.
 The default is 'WRR'.
 NOTES: The listener of HTTP and 'HTTPS' protocol additionally supports the 'IP Hash' method.
 NOTES: TCP/UDP/TCP_SSL listener allows direct configuration, HTTP/HTTPS listener needs to be configured in tencentcloud_clb_listener_rule.